-The Benefits of Business Blogging
+The Benefits of Blogging for Business

-1) It helps drive traffic to your website.
+1. It helps drive traffic to your website.

 Raise your hand if you want more website visitors.
 Yeah, me too.